| Title: | Algorithm Portfolio Selection with Machine Learning |

 A table with the statistics of the pace.

-Function that proceses input data, trains the machine learning models, makes a prediction and plots the results.
+Function that processes input data, trains the machine learning models, makes a prediction and plots the results.

 x |